Gainesville, Mississippi

-Gainesville is a ghost town located in Hancock County, Mississippi.
+Gainesville is a ghost town located in Hancock County, Mississippi, near the border of Louisiana.

-Formerly a thriving port on the Pearl River, the town experienced decline due to the emergence of railways in the mid-19th century.
-The land was acquired by NASA in 1962, later becoming home to the Stennis Space Center.
+Formerly a thriving port on the Pearl River, the town underwent marked decline due to the emergence of railways in the mid-19th century.
+They shifted freight and travel away from rivers, resulting in the abandonment of some port towns.

+The land was acquired by NASA in 1962.
+It was developed as the Stennis Space Center.

 Early history

-The land where Gainesville would be founded was part of the Piney Woods region, known to be used by natives for timber purposes- mainly wooden structures and canoes- carved by primitive tools from an abundance of longleaf pines.
-It was these same tall standing and sturdy trees that drew the attention of early European explorers to the area as a source for ship masts.
+The land where Gainesville would be founded was part of the Piney Woods region.
+Native Americans used the timber from an abundance of longleaf pines to make wooden structures and canoes.
+They carved the latter with their tools.

+Such tall standing and sturdy trees drew the attention of early European explorers to the area as a source for ship masts.